 Writer's Bio

-By day I am a research scientist studying complex systems and the drivers of systemic shock.
-If there’s one thing I’ve discovered in writing these novels – many of the problems that modern societies face today are near-identical to those borne by our forebears (who admittedly may have had it much worse!).
+By day I am a scientist studying complex systems and the drivers of systemic shock.
+If there is one thing writing these novels has taught me, it is that the problems modern societies face are nearly identical to those our forebears endured, though they often had it far worse than we do.